 White Collar Criminal Defense Lawyer in Columbia, SC

-I am admitted to practice in the Federal District Court for the District of South Carolina as well as the Second Circuit Court of Appeals, Fourth Circuit Court of Appeals, Fifth Circuit Court of Appeals, Eleventh Circuit Court of Appeals, and the United States Supreme Court.
+She is admitted to practice in the Federal District Court for the District of South Carolina as well as the Second Circuit Court of Appeals, Fourth Circuit Court of Appeals, Fifth Circuit Court of Appeals, Eleventh Circuit Court of Appeals, and the United States Supreme Court.

-If you have been charged with a white collar crime in federal court, or if you believe you are under investigation by federal authorities, stop what you are doing and contact my office now – do not speak to federal agents or appear for grand jury testimony until you have consulted with an experienced federal white collar criminal defense lawyer.
+If you have been charged with a white collar crime in federal court, or if you believe you are under investigation by federal authorities, stop what you are doing and contact our office now – do not speak to federal agents or appear for grand jury testimony until you have consulted with an experienced federal white collar criminal defense lawyer.

 What is White Collar Criminal Defense?